How to Get Your Georgia

 Abundant Job Opportunities

-There are nearly 120,000 teachers in Georgia, according to the DOE, with jobs for elementary and secondary school teachers projected to grow 10% by 2032 compared to 2022.
+There are more than 125,000 teachers in Georgia, according to the DOE, with jobs for elementary, middle, and secondary school teachers projected to grow 10% by 2032, compared to 2022.

 Diverse Classrooms